CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### PIM in a VRF

-{{<link url="Virtual-Routing-and-Forwarding-VRF" text="VRFs">}} divide the routing table on a per-tenant basis to provide separate layer 3 networks over a single layer 3 infrastructure.
+{{<link url="Virtual-Routing-and-Forwarding-VRF" text="VRFs">}} divide the routing table on a per-tenant basis, ultimately providing for separate layer 3 networks over a single layer 3 infrastructure.
 With a VRF, each tenant has its own virtualized layer 3 network, so IP addresses can overlap between tenants.

 PIM in a VRF enables PIM trees and multicast data traffic to run inside a layer 3 virtualized network, with a separate tree per domain or tenant.
 Each VRF has its own multicast tree with its own RPs, sources, and so on.
-Therefore, you can have one tenant per corporate division, client, or product.
+Therefore, you can have one tenant per corporate division, client, or product; for example.

-If you do not enable [MP-BGP](## "Multi Protocol BGP ") [MPLS VPN](## "Multiprotocol Label Switching virtual private network"), VRFs on different switches typically connect or peer over subinterfaces, where each subinterface is in its own VRF.
+If you do not enable MP-BGP VPN, VRFs on different switches typically connect or peer over subinterfaces, where each subinterface is in its own VRF.

-To configure PIM in a VRF:
+To configure PIM in a VRF, run the following commands.

 {{< tabs "TabID1170 ">}}
 {{< tab "NCLU Commands ">}}

-Add the VRFs and associate them with switch ports:
+First, add the VRFs and associate them with switch ports:

 ```
-cumulus@switch:~$ net add vrf RED
+cumulus@switch:~$ net add vrf blue
-cumulus@switch:~$ net add vrf BLUE
+cumulus@switch:~$ net add vrf purple
-cumulus@switch:~$ net add interface swp1 vrf RED
+cumulus@switch:~$ net add interface swp1 vrf blue
-cumulus@switch:~$ net add interface swp2 vrf BLUE
+cumulus@switch:~$ net add interface swp2 vrf purple
 ```

-Add PIM configuration:
+Then add the PIM configuration to FRR, review and commit the changes:

 ```
 cumulus@switch:~$ net add interface swp1 pim sm
 cumulus@switch:~$ net add interface swp2 pim sm
-cumulus@switch:~$ net add bgp vrf RED auto 65001
+cumulus@switch:~$ net add bgp vrf blue auto 65001
-cumulus@switch:~$ net add bgp vrf BLUE auto 65000
+cumulus@switch:~$ net add bgp vrf purple auto 65000
-cumulus@switch:~$ net add bgp vrf RED router-id 10.1.1.1
+cumulus@switch:~$ net add bgp vrf blue router-id 10.1.1.1
-cumulus@switch:~$ net add bgp vrf BLUE router-id 10.1.1.2
+cumulus@switch:~$ net add bgp vrf purple router-id 10.1.1.2
-cumulus@switch:~$ net add bgp vrf RED neighbor swp1 interface remote-as external
+cumulus@switch:~$ net add bgp vrf blue neighbor swp1 interface remote-as external
-cumulus@switch:~$ net add bgp vrf BLUE neighbor swp2 interface remote-as external
+cumulus@switch:~$ net add bgp vrf purple neighbor swp2 interface remote-as external
 cumulus@switch:~$ net pending
 cumulus@switch:~$ net commit
 ```